Vyral/base-template/_posts/2019-02-08-why-real-estate-is-your-ideal-startup-business.md

 What makes real estate so great as a startup business?
 To answer that question, let’s look at the two main reasons that businesses fail in today’s economy.

 The first is under-capitalization, or not having enough money to buy product to sell to their clients.
 Ideally, they’d be able to profit off of the product they sell so they can buy more product.
-Buying product for a business is an expensive enterprise, though, and that’s why being a Realtor is such an advantage—**you have thousands of homes to sell, and your shelves are constantly being restocked with product, so to speak, without you ever having to pay a dime for it.**
+Buying product for a business is an expensive enterprise, though, and that’s why being a Realtor is so advantageous—**you have thousands of homes to sell, and your shelves are constantly being restocked with product, so to speak, without you ever having to pay a dime for it.**

 {% include pullquote.html %}